openstack/openstack-manuals/doc/admin-guide-cloud/source/identity_concepts.rst

 might also have the ``admin`` role in the ``Cyberdyne`` tenant.
 A user can also have multiple roles in the same tenant.

 The :file:`/etc/[SERVICE_CODENAME]/policy.json` file controls the tasks that users can perform for a given service.
-For example, :file:`/etc/nova/policy.json` file specifies the access policy for the Compute service, :file:`/etc/glance/policy.json` file specifies the access policy for the Image service, and :file:`/etc/keystone/policy.json` file specifies the access policy for the Identity service.
+For example, the :file:`/etc/nova/policy.json` file specifies the access policy for the Compute service, the :file:`/etc/glance/policy.json` file specifies the access policy for the Image service, and the :file:`/etc/keystone/policy.json` file specifies the access policy for the Identity service.

-The default :file:`policy.json` files in the Compute, Identity, and Image service recognize only the ``admin`` role; all operations that do not require the ``admin`` role are accessible by any user that has any role in a tenant.
+The default :file:`policy.json` files in the Compute, Identity, and Image services recognize only the ``admin`` role.
+Any user with any role in a tenant can access all operations that do not require the ``admin`` role.

-To restrict users from performing operations in, for example, the Compute service, you need to create a role in the Identity service and then modify the :file:`/etc/nova/policy.json` file so that this role is required for Compute operations.
+To restrict users from performing operations in, for example, the Compute service, you must create a role in the Identity service and then modify the :file:`/etc/nova/policy.json` file so that this role is required for Compute operations.

-For example, the following line in the :file:`/etc/nova/policy.json` file specifies that there are no restrictions on which users can create volumes:
+For example, the following line in the :file:`/etc/nova/policy.json` file does not restrict which users can create volumes:

 .. code:: json

     "volume:create": "",

-If the user has any role in a tenant, they can create volumes in that tenant.
+If the user has any role in a tenant, he can create volumes in that tenant.

-To restrict the creation of volumes to users who had the ``compute-user`` role in a particular tenant, you would add ``"role:compute-user"``:
+To restrict the creation of volumes to users who have the ``compute-user`` role in a particular tenant, you add ``"role:compute-user"``:

 .. code:: json

     "volume:create": "role:compute-user",

-To restrict all Compute service requests to require this role, the resulting file would look like:
+To restrict all Compute service requests to require this role, the resulting file looks like:

 .. code-block:: json
    :linenos: